-Graduate in May or August: Complete the check in the summer, August, September, or October of the previous year.
+- May or August Graduates: Complete your check in the summer, August, September, or October of the previous year.

-Graduate in January: Complete the senior check in January/February of the previous year.
+- January Graduates: Complete your senior check in the spring or early summer of the previous year.

-- Part-Time Students or students in majors with labs may show up earlier on these lists.
+- Part-time students or students in majors with labs may show up early on these lists.
 In such cases, you should plan to complete it at least two semesters before graduating.